-A moment later, Rabbi Boteach rejects Steinsaltz’s idea of A Rabbi; “People are not looking for rabbis to mirror their agony – they are looking for someone to give them keys to redemption and to direct them out of the labyrinth of life.
-A rabbi, as its Hebrew name implies, is a teacher.
-Rabbis today need to be problem solvers… I reject Rabbi Steinsaltz’s view of the rabbi-as-emotional-co-traveler, the rabbi who feels but does not guide.”
+Shortly afterward, Rabbi Shmuley Boteach wrote a counter article that rejects Steinsaltz’s idea of A Rabbi; “People are not looking for rabbis to mirror their agony – they are looking for someone to give them the keys to redemption and direct them out of the labyrinth of life.
+A Rabbi, as its Hebrew name implies, says Boteach is a teacher.
+Rabbis today need to be problem solvers… I reject Rabbi Steinsaltz’s view of the Rabbi-as-emotional-co-traveler, the Rabbi who feels but does not guide.”

-Rabbis who are not professionally trained in psychology shouldn’t pretend to play psychologist.
-The Rabbi has an honorable job and so does the psychologist.
-Personal situations based on mental health issues, disorders or interpersonal relationships in crisis are really the realm and world of the psychologist.
+Rabbi Manis Freidman once explained that Rabbis who are not professionally trained in psychology shouldn’t pretend to play the role of the psychologist.
 The psychologist deals with all the intricacies of mental health and is identical to the doctor and patient relationship with an added dose of intimacy.
+Personal situations based on mental health issues, disorders or interpersonal relationships in crisis are really the realm of the psychologist.

-Rabbi Manis Freidman really hit it home when he explained that the job of the Rabbi is to explain to the foundations, background and fundamentals of life itself which may have been shaken by a certain negative experience.
+The job of the Rabbi is to explain to the foundations, background, and fundamentals of life itself according to the Torah which may have been shaken by a certain negative experience.
 One who is ill goes to a doctor, but a person who has lost the meaning of life itself seeks council and advice from those who can give it be it a Rabbi, Guru, or Reverend.
 One who wishes to learn how to paint goes to a painter for lessons.
 Deciding what to paint is of personal and spiritual preference according to the desire of their own heart.